csos95/ereader/README.md

         facet
     - [x] put tags in index
         facet
-    - [ ] search on title and description
+    - [x] search on title and description
-    - [ ] parse out "author:csos95" to search on author
-        facet term query
+    - [x] parse out "author(csos95)" to search on author facet term query
+	if there are multiple authors, make a boolean subquery and use Occur::Should on them
+        if an author name contains a closing parenthesis, escape it with one backslack
-    - [ ] parse out "#Comedy" to search on tag facet term query
+    - [x] parse out "#(Comedy)" to search on tag facet term query use "-#(Comedy)" to exclude a tag
     - [ ] parse out "words>1000" to search on words (do other comparisons too) range query
     - [ ] do the same for likes, dislikes, wilson